Ok, well let’s start with the first question you’re probably asking yourself about off-road caravans:

 So keep that in mind and maybe do some research on the finer points of those specific laws if you really wanna get deeper into it.
 But just know that you’re unlikely to find a caravan that is totally sealed off… unless it has no appliances… ie, is just a portable bedroom.

-Well, by now, you should have a good idea of the most important, and in my personal opinion, the only things, that really matter and really make a difference when it comes to off-road caravans.
+Well, by now, you should have a good idea of the most important, and in my personal opinion, the only things, that really matter in the best off-road caravans.